aspnetboilerplate/aspnetboilerplate/doc/WebSite/Data-Transfer-Objects.md

 As you can see, **PersonDto** does not include a Password property since it's not needed for the presentation layer.
 It can be dangerous to send peoples' passwords to the presentation layer!
-If a Javascript client requested it, anyone can easily grab the passwords from the result.
+If a JavaScript client requested it, anyone can easily grab the passwords from the result.

 Let's implement **IPersonAppService** before go further: